Chris Evans (British politician)

-Christopher James Evans (born 17 July 1977) is a Welsh Labour Co-operative politician serving as the Member of Parliament (MP) for Islwyn since 2010, and the Shadow Minister for Defence Procurement since 2021.
-Evans is a published author whose work includes a biographies of former Leeds United manager Don Revie and boxer Freddie Mills.
+Christopher James Evans (born 17 July 1977) is a British politician serving as Member of Parliament (MP) for Caerphilly since 2024, and previously for Islwyn from 2010 to 2024.
+He is a member of the Labour and Co-operative parties.

 Early life

-Chris Evans was brought up in the Rhondda valleys.
+Chris Evans was born on 17 July 1977 in Llwynypia, Mid Glamorgan and raised in Rhondda.
 He graduated with a history degree from Trinity College, Carmarthen.

 At the age of 13 he suffered a serious leg injury in a road traffic collision and underwent months of recovery: he later stated that the experience, on top of the stress caused by his parents' divorce, had caused him to develop body dysmorphic disorder.

 Before being elected to Parliament he worked as a bookmaker, in a bank and as a trade union official.
 He worked as a parliamentary researcher to then-Islwyn MP Don Touhig for four years.